Exodromy: Introduction

-We will thus often speak of objects of $\Pro(C)$ as if they \textit{were} inverse systems.
-In particular, a proöbject $X$ is said to be \defn{constant} if and only if it lies in the essential image of $\yo$; equivalently, $X$ is constant if and only if, as a functor $\fromto{C}{\Space}$, it preserves inverse limits. \end{nul}
+We thus often speak of objects of $\Pro(C)$ as if they \textit{were} inverse systems.
+In particular, we call a \proobject $ X $ \defn{constant} if and only if $ X $ lies in the essential image of $\yo$; equivalently, $ X $ is constant if and only if, as a functor $\fromto{C}{\Space}$, $ X $ preserves inverse limits. \end{nul}

-\begin{nul} Let $ \delta \geq \delta_0 $ be an inaccessible cardinal, $C$ a locally $\delta$-small \category that admits all $\delta_0$-small limits, $D$ an accessible \category that admits finite limits, and $u\colon\fromto{D}{C}$ a left exact functor.
-The functor $ u $ will not in general admit a left adjoint, but passage to proöbjects often repairs this.
+\begin{nul}[proëxistent left adjoint] Let $ \delta $ be an inaccessible cardinal, $C$ a locally $\delta$-small \category that admits all $\updelta_0$-small limits, $D$ an accessible \category that admits finite limits, and $u\colon\fromto{D}{C}$ a left exact functor.
+The functor $ u $ does not generaly admit a left adjoint, but passage to \proobjects often repairs this.
 Indeed, one may extend $u$ to a (unique) functor $U\colon\fromto{\Pro(D)}{C}$ that preserves inverse limits, and in the other direction, one may consider the composite

 of the Yoneda embedding $ \yo $ with the restriction along $ u $.
 The functor $F$ carries an object $ c \in C$ to the assignment $ \goesto{d}{\Map_C(c,u(d))}$.
-We have to make two set-theoretic assumptions: \begin{itemize} \item Assume that for any object $ c \in C$ and any object $ d \in D$, the space $\Map_C(c,u(d))$ is $\delta_0$-small.
+We have to make two set-theoretic assumptions: \begin{itemize} \item Assume that for any object $ c \in C$ and any object $ d \in D$, the space $\Map_C(c,u(d))$ is $\updelta_0$-small.

-\item Assume that for any object $ c \in C $, there exists a regular cardinal $ \tau < \delta_0 $ such that for any $ \tau $-filtered diagram $ d_{\ast} \colon\fromto{A}{D} $, the natural map
+\item Assume that for any object $ c \in C $, there exists a regular cardinal $ \delta' < \updelta_0 $ such that for any $ \delta' $-filtered diagram $ d_{\ast} \colon\fromto{A}{D} $, the natural map

 is an equivalence. \end{itemize} In this case, the functor $ F $ lands in $ \Pro(D) $, and $ F $ is left adjoint to $ U $.
 We shall call $ F $ the \defn{proëxistent left adjoint to $u$}.
 If $u$ \textit{already} admits a left adjoint $ f $, then $ F $ lands in $ D $ and coincides with $ f $. \end{nul}